nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _legally: http://social.technet.microsoft.com/Forums/windows/en-US/41e9e500-714a-443b-bff2-55f0d500d3d1/concurrent-sessions-remote-desktop-in-windows-7?forum=w7itproinstall
 .. _obligated: http://tightvnc.10971.n7.nabble.com/Multiple-Unique-Sessions-td2060.html

+The Linux kernel does not require a particular desktop environment.
+Linux desktop users generally run graphical user interfaces managed by the X server.
-On Linux, `multiple local instances of the X server`_ are not unusual, even with different desktop environments.
+Because Linux is multi-user by design, `multiple local instances of the X server`_ are not unusual, even with different desktop environments (e.g. GNOME and KDE can coexist on the same Linux box).
 X sessions can be accessed remotely using e.g. `VNC`_ or `X over SSH`_.
 It is common for two different users to work remotely at the same time on the same machine.
 A `multiseat`_ configuration is also possible if the hardware is available.